Dangerous Love (novel)

-Ifeyiwa

-Ifeyiwa is the love interest of Omovo, she is married to Takpo and has a consistent abusive relationship with her husband.

 Plot

 Book One

-Dangerous Love starts with the main character Omovo who gets a haircut and it goes badly so he ends up shaving his entire head.
+Dangerous Love starts with the main character Omovo whose disappointing new haircut leads him to shave his entire head.
 He has a supernatural vision and goes home to paint a tree with clouds surrounding it that are shaped like corpses.
 He feels detached from his home and life and he goes for a walk.

 On this walk, Omovo sees Ifeyiwa, a woman in the compound that is married to Takpo.
 Omovo walks to Dr. Okocha who is a fellow painter and friend of Omovo's, they talk about painting and an upcoming gallery.
 Omovo receives a note from Ifeyiwa to meet the next day.

 The next day, Omovo and Ifeyiwa walk together and talk about her dream, his hair, and drawing.
 She tells him that she hates her life, the two of them kiss and she skips away.

 Omovo's painting was stolen from his house and he ends up seeing it later on as the cover of a book, "written by an Englishman on the African condition."
 He sees his father and his step mother, Blackie, make love and it reminds him of when he was a while and he saw his parents do the same.
 He doesn't sleep that night and instead paints a piece called "Drift" that is of a scum pool that he walks by often by his compound.
-This painting got invited to the showcase happening that Dr. Okocha mentioned a few days before.
+This painting was invited to the showcase happening that Dr. Okocha mentioned a few days earlier.

 In this chapter, Omovo goes to the gallery that is hosting the showcase and he finds the manager to be peculiar.
 The showcase starts and Omovo is overwhelmed and breaks down often as people speak to him.
 The difference between his reality and his imagination is blurred.
 Government officials take Omovo into a separate room and interrogate him on the meaning of his painting.
 The officials take the painting because they believe it mocks the progress that Nigeria has made and Omovo is perceived as a rebel.
 Omovo grows to hate the painting.

 Omovo and his friend Keme leave the gallery to go to a hotel, Keme has a bad encounter with a former classmate.
 They go to the local park and talk and meditate for a few hours.
-It begins to get very dark and they get lost in the park.
+Darkness falls and they become lost in the park.
 Eventually, they stumble into a ten-year-old girl who was ritually sacrificed and both Omovo and Keme are startled.
 They find their way to their friend Dele's place and they anonymously call the police.

 After the night in the park, Omovo goes home to find his father is angry.
 Omovo journals about his day and falls asleep to have a nightmare.